 Modern Art Oxford is a contemporary art space with exhibitions, events, projects, and online activities in the city of Oxford.
 The gallery holds regular activities and workshops in its creative

-The History of Science Museum holds a large collection of scientific instruments ranging from Middle Ages to the 19th century.
-The museum building is also known as the Old Ashmolean
+The History of Science Museum holds a large collection of scientific instruments ranging from the Middle Ages to the 19th century.
+Housed in what was once the Ashmolean, the museum

 The Ashmolean Museum of Art and Archaeology in Oxford is Britain’s first public museum.
 It was founded in 1683, when the wealthy antiquary Elias Ashmole gifted his collection to the